The real reason you waste so much time on tech——and how to stop, reclaim your motivation, and feel better than ever.

 FROM: Committee of the 5 Senses

-_This memorandum serves to inform you that our individual is surviving exceptionally well.The subject has recently ingested a high-calorie meal (junk food).
+SUBJECT: Conscious Brain’s urgent request for motivation and energy_This memorandum serves to inform you that our individual is surviving exceptionally well.The subject has recently ingested a high-calorie meal (junk food).
 They just socialized (Instagram) and mated (porn) with several high-status and attractive people.They also just had a thrilling adventure (video games), followed by a dramatic experience that resulted in a new long-term mate (Netflix).
-They are part of a big, safe, unified group that shares a worldview (Reddit).Given the substantial energy expenditure typically associated with these activities and their resulting rewards, we recommend implementing a recovery period.Any energy requests from Conscious Mind are to be denied.
+They are part of a big, safe, unified group that shares a worldview (Reddit).Given the substantial energy expenditure typically associated with these activities and their resulting rewards, we recommend implementing a recovery period.Any and all energy requests from Conscious Mind are to be denied.

 You've reached the end of the free preview :/